Large-Hadron-Collider901/Reading-Notes/The-Coders-Computer.md

 ## The Command Line ##

-The command line is a interface system where you can enter commands and recieve feedback to those commands.
+The command line (or terminal) is a interface system where you can enter commands and recieve feedback to those commands.

-## The Shell ##
+## The Shell, Bash ##

+The shell is a component within the terminal that is part of the operating system which defines how the terminal behaves and executes commands for you.
+Bash (Bourne Again Shell) is the most common shell.
+You can use the **echo** command to display a system variable stating your current shell.

+## Shortcuts ##
+* The 'up' and 'down' arrow keys can be used to fetch commands from your history
+* To edit these commands, the 'left' and 'right' arrow keys can be used to move the cursor where you want